ward/run/calc.md

 this value is the ratio of your time to the world record (or expected world record) for someone in your category.

-The way I understand it, this does *not* mean that a value of 70% indicates you are in the top 30% of the world.
+This does *not* mean that a value of 70% indicates you are in the top 30% of the world.
 The value is only there to compare with the values of other people.

 <input type="number" class="narrow" placeholder="age" id="agAge" min="5" max="100" value="20" />
 years old